GoogleChromeLabs/puppy-content/content/en-US/api/fontVariantCaps.md

 (OpenType features: `c2sc`, `smcp`).

 `"petite-caps"`
-Enables display of petite capitals (OpenType feature: `pcap`). petite-caps glyphs typically use the form of uppercase letters but are reduced to the size of lowercase letters.
+Enables display of petite capitals (OpenType feature: `pcap`).
+Petite-caps glyphs typically use the form of uppercase letters but are reduced to the size of lowercase letters.